OnyekachiN/JAMAletter/README.md

 **/upload/Data**

-This folder contains raw data utilized for this project.
+Folder contains raw data utilized for this project.
 This includes two files, an edited file with our criteria’s/columns of interest and an original unedited file which has all the criteria’s.

 **/Code**